adamwulf/PonyExpress/README.md

     // An optional sender will require that the sender of the notification either
     // a) match the type of the `sender`, or b) be `nil` func receiveWithOptionalSender(notification: ExampleNotification, sender: ExampleSender?) {
-        // ... process the Letter
+        // ... process the notification
     }

     // An non-optional sender will require that the sender of the notification either match
     // the `sender` type
     func receiveWithSender(notification: ExampleNotification, sender: ExampleSender) {
-        // ... process the Letter
+        // ... process the notification
     }

     // Omitting a `sender` parameter will receive notifications for senders of any type, even nil senders func receiveWithoutSender(notification: ExampleNotification) {
-        // ... process the Letter
+        // ... process the notification
     }
 }